chrisburnell/chrisburnell.com/src/posts/articles/2022-10-18-moving-targets.md

 One of the most powerful features of the web is the [URL](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL).
 A <abbr title="Uniform Resource Locator">URL</abbr> acts like an address to a unique resource on the web.
 If the web was a library, and every domain had its own shelf, we can think of the web pages/URLs on a domain as the books on that shelf.

 By applying an [`id` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id) to an element on a web page, the author can mark that spot for the reader, like placing a sticky note along the side of a page in a book.
-But in this case, the bookmark is permanent, as long as the author doesn’t change/remove it (the `id` on the web page) or the book on the shelf (the URL on the domain).
+But in this case, the sticky note is permanent, as long as the author doesn’t change/remove it (the `id` on the web page) or the book on the shelf (the URL on the domain).
 When someone visits that web page with the `id` in the URL as an [anchor](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL#anchor), their browser will jump them directly to the target element—extremely useful when sharing a URL, allowing readers to skip straight to the content relevant to them.

 This means that if we can return to the same URL, time and again, and expect the same content, we should reasonably be able to expect `ids` to remain unchanged as well.
 This is the backbone for how linking across the web works, and an important reason to [make sure your URLs stay the same](https://longbets.org/601/)!